sonnyding1/blog-astro/src/content/blog/2024-04-02-build-an-http-server-in-python.md

 tags:
   - project
   - Python
+description: I built an HTTP server in Python.
 ---
 As the title suggests, I built an HTTP server using Python.
 I followed this project on [Codecrafters](https://app.codecrafters.io)， which is a great platform for implementing things on your own.
 Below are the specific steps taken to build a basic server.